 I am the product of Petaluma City Schools.

 Ever since I was a student at UC Berkeley, I wanted to run for political office.
-Ever since the 2016 general election, I knew I needed to run for office soon.
+Ever since the 2016 general election, I knew I needed to run for office sooner rather than later.
 I first considered running for School Board in late 2017 when so many of the amazing teachers I learned so much from were forced to strike just to be heard.
-I felt even more strongly about running when community members had to attend a School Board meeting where they pleaded the Board to take concrete action to keep ICE off of campuses here in Petaluma.
+I felt even more strongly about running when community members had to attend a School Board meeting where they pleaded with the Board to take concrete action to keep ICE off of campuses here in Petaluma.
 With the help of this incredible community, I won one of the three seats on the school board alongside two women who have become two of my best friends, Mady Cloud and Joanna Paun.

 We have accomplished a lot in four years, but there is a lot more to do.